HibikeQuantum/Bear-Auto-Publisher/.github/pull_request_template.md

 ## PR Checklist
 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows next guideline:
+- [ ] The commit message follows next guideline
 	(1) It must has 'issue' number
-  (2) If there are more than 50 lines or significant changes related to the main function, the commit message must have a title content structure.
+  	(2) over 50 lines or significant changes related to the main function, the commit message must have a 'title-content' structure.
-  (3) Title, capitalize the first letter of the first letter of the title (4) At the end of the title.
+  	(3) Title, capitalize the first letter of the first letter of the title
+	(4) At the end of the title '.'
 Ban
 	(5) The title is an imperative tone
-	(6) Change the line every 72 characters in English (7) Write the text according to what and why rather than how
+	(6) Change the line every 72 characters in English
+	(7) Write the text according to what and why rather than how
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)

 ## PR Type